codefellows/seattle-java-401d1/class-13-uploading-and-manipulating-files/LAB-upload-file-readability-score.md

 Ignore the syllable metric for now.
 Calculate it with just the sentence and word counting first.

-You may assume a sentence is any token that ends with punctuation.
+You may assume the end of sentence is denoted by any token whose last character is not a letter.

+Approximate syllable counting by following the following rules:
+* any word five characters or less counts as one syllable
+* all other words divide their length by 2 and round down.

 ![Flesch-Kincaid formula](imgs/flesch-kincaid-formula.svg)